 Our team looks forward to meeting you and helping you achieve the best eye care results.

 First Appointment Checklist

 The USC Roski Eye Institute team wants your visit to be as comfortable and productive as possible.
-Some important items and information to bring to your appointment includes the following:
+Some important items and information to bring to your appointment include the following:

 - Current photo identification

 - Completed new patient forms sent to you by our office, or downloaded from our website

 - Letter of authorization from your insurance carrier (if applicable)